 - Small whitish spots after removing the stitches.

-- Lack of coincidence in the height of the eyelids.
+- Mismatch in the height of the eyelids.

-On the other, it is important that if the patient has certain health problems tell the surgeon.
+On the other hand, it is important that if the patient has certain health problems notify the surgeon.
 These problems, among others, can be:

 - Heart diseases.